Chris Beardshaw – The Morgan Stanley Garden for the NSPCC

 Rosa Munstead Wood (‘Ausbernard’), Salvia nemorosa ‘Caradonna’, Hosta ‘Empress Wu’, Viburnum plicatum, Sarcococca confusa, with vertical green walls planted with ferns.

 The main aim of the garden is to increase awareness of HIV, the issues surrounding young people with HIV, and how CHERUB (which stands for Collaborative HIV Eradication of Reservoirs UK BRC) are working to find a cure.

-The first area of planting around the pod will be minimal and regimented, whilst proceeding through the garden the planting will become much warmer and brighter in colour, looser and less formal in structure
+The first area of planting around the pod is minimal and regimented, whilst proceeding through the garden the planting becomes much warmer and brighter in colour, looser and less formal in structure

 The garden showcases how bold design features, colourful and abundant planting, and practical and versatile outdoor living space can all accommodated in a small urban garden plot.
 Highlighting a vision for water conservation and environmentally considerate landscaping, clever planting is used to deflect and process pollution and excess rain fall, as well as to attract and sustain wildlife.
 It aims to promote new thought on how homeowners can utilise urban gardens in a brave and progressive way, and to show how to get the very most from their outside space.